shivamjagdale/Plant-Disease-Prediction-using-CNN/README.md

 Our model predicts what disease the plants have correctly 95% of the time which is good.
 Below you can see how you can upload an image and our model makes prediction.

+To run the program in pycharm go to it's Terminal and run using this :- streamlit run app/main.py

 After completion your website should look like this :-
 ![Alt text](Images/final.png)
 ![Alt text](Images/final_2.png)